-South Cambridgeshire Local Development Framework Strategic Housing Land Availability Assessment (SHLAA)
+South Cambridgeshire Local Development Framework Strategic Housing Land Availability Assessment (SHLAA) Site Assessment Proforma

-Location New Settlement (Longstanton Parish) Site name / Land north west of B1050, Station Road, Longstanton (Northstowe address Reserve) Category of site: A new settlement Description of promoter's proposal To form an extension to the new town of Northstowe, residential development comprising approximately 900 dwellings with employment, retail, community uses, commercial uses and public open space Site area (hectares) 56.08 ha.
+Proforma hulu 2042 Created July 2012 Proforma Last Updated August 2013 Location New Settlement (Longstanton Parish) Site name / address Land north west of B1050, Station Road, Longstanton (Northstowe Reserve) Category of site: A new settlement Description of promoter's proposal To form an extension to the new town of Northstowe, residential development comprising approximately 900 dwellings with employment, retail, community uses, commercial uses and public open space Site area (hectares) 56.08 ha.
 Site Number 242 Site description & context The site is located to the north of the village of Longstanton on the B1050, which heads northwards into Willingham.
 Its northern boundary abuts the route of the Cambridgeshire Guided Busway.
 It is primarily agricultural land with the B1050 bypass running through it to the south and developed land including buildings to the north-eastern part of the site adjacent the B1050.
 The land abuts the core site of the new town of Northstowe and is identified in the Northstowe Area Action Plan 2007 (NAAP) as forming the strategic reserve land under policy NS/3/g.
 Current or last use of the site Mainly farming and other business uses Is the site Previously Developed Land?
 The majority of the land is undeveloped though there is an established business and yard to the north, which is accessed off the B1050.
 Allocated for a non-residential use in the current development plan?
 Allocated for development.
 See policy NS/3/1/g of the adopted NAAP.
 Planning history 2004, Local Plan - not included as a potential housing site.
 2007, Local Development Framework (Core Strategy) - ST/2 Housing Provision - Northstowe identified as a location for future housing development.
-2007, Northstowe Area Action Plan - identified as part of the strategic reserve land.
-No previous planning applications for any large scale residential development.